By Kevin Harper

 Fake books are derived from jazz lead sheets, which were originally used by jazz conductors to lead a band.
 A lead sheet is not a complete score; it usually contains only the melody line, the chords, and maybe some notes about which instruments play where.
 Other than that, lead sheets are pretty sparse.
 A jazz band leader has to know the music inside and out by memory and use the lead sheet more as a reference point than a road map.

 The chord symbols in fake books are called changes.
 Reading changes goes all the way back to the Baroque period, when writing in figured bass was common.
-Often, the harpsichord player would play from the printed melody with the chords in the bass indicated by numerical figures, called figured bass.
-There was no left-hand accompaniment written at all; harpsichordists had to invent it themselves, assuring that each performance would be different, much like jazz!
+Often, the harpsichord player would improvise the harmony above the printed bass line, based on the numbers below the note.
+This is known as figured bass.
+Harpsichordists had to invent the accompaniment themselves using the figured bass as a guideline, assuring that each performance would be different, much like jazz!
 Figured bass went out of style in the Classical and Romantic Periods.
 Early jazz musicians studied the Baroque composers, and no doubt picked up on this method of composition and adapted it to their own needs.

 Musicians in jazz bands find it convenient to play from fake books because they are available in different keys, including C (concert-pitch instruments), B-flat (trumpet and tenor saxophone), E-flat (alto and baritone saxophones), and bass clef (double bass and trombone).
 Each version has the exact same page numbers, so band leaders can simply call out a page.
 That way, each band member can easily pull up a popular tune and already know what changes and rhythms to use.